 Check for cracks or scratches.

-To see if there are signs of water damage, open the compartment on the phone containing the liquid contact indicator or liquid damage indicator.
+To see if there are signs of water damage, open the compartment on the phone containing the "liquid contact indicator" (also called the "liquid damage indicator").
 This indicator is a small sticker or shape that turns from white to another colour after contact with liquid.

 4. Test the phone